 “…a few images of the very friendly deer at Nottingham’s Wollaton Hall”

 At the end of September I started a Masters course in Biological Photography and Imaging.
-This has meant a huge shift in terms of comfort levels when using my camera.
-My obsession with AV mode on the Canon EOS 5D Mk III has been fixed!

 As part of my Advanced Method Zoology module, we undertook some imaging coursework.
 This involved photomacrography, photomicrography and Scanning Electron Microscope (SEM) work.
-I decided to try the focus stacking at home instead, as I can focus much more in my own surroundings.
-The subject of my work was Odonata (dragonflies) and I had a few specimens to photograph.